Site Fences

 Stretch

-- Approved artwork or alternative artwork, selected by the NYCHA shall be displayed on temporary protective structures such as sidewalk sheds, construction fences, and supported scaffolds that will be installed for at lleast 90 days.
+- Approved artwork or alternative artwork, selected by the NYCHA shall be displayed on temporary protective structures such as sidewalk sheds, construction fences, and supported scaffolds that will be installed for at least 90 days.

 Strategies